 update-status 117m

-Also, verify that the necessary Task
+Also, verify that the necessary Task has been created,

 $ kubectl get task